Search

 Senior Couple Jogging

-Varying pace and distance change the way we burn calories too.
+Varying pace and distance change the way we burn calories, too.
 Faster and farther will burn more calories, meaning the more you move and the harder you work, the more energy you use.
 Eventually, this will cause higher calorie expenditure and potential weight loss.
 With all of this, we need to keep in mind that losing weight seems simple theoretically.
-However, it is actually very complex when you begin to factor individual circumstances such as hormones, genetics, and other health issues such as diabetes and heart disease.
-Initial body mass plays a role too.
+However, it is actually very complex when you begin to factor in individual circumstances such as hormones, genetics, and other health issues such as diabetes and heart disease.
+Initial body mass plays a role, too.

 Top Tools to Get Fit